 What makes the Orbital sander great is that it works quickly and easily on large surface areas.
 Although it is not better in tiny spaces, it still reaches sharp edges.

 It is possible with some challenges.
 What it is good at is polishing woodwork pieces.
 There is a difference between a random orbital sander and a regular orbital sander.

 Regular sanders work in an orbiting pattern, and Random sanders work unpredictably.
-There are no scratch-marks left when working with a random orbital sander.
+There are no scratch marks left when working with a random orbital sander.

-The reason being: the discs come in different models.
+The reason is: the discs come in different models.
 Some of them lack the sanding faces that spin in the same movement.
 These will be ideal for rough surfaces.
 There are also big Orbital sanders that need you to use both hands.

 - Give a smooth finish.